bradarnst/newcv/src/partials/_experience.md

 ###### Post Office &mdash; London, UK | Apr 2021 - Jul 2021

 As a Digital **Solution Architect** for Branch & Digital Engineering responsible for solutions and technical architecture on a new, cloud-native (AWS) platform.
-Using micro-services, end vent-driven architecture, mostly serverless design responsible for solutions and designs integrating legacy and new capabilities.
+Designed and executed an integration plan for merging legacy systems with new cloud-native applications on AWS, ensuring seamless functionality and support for future scalability.
 Vendor selection.
 Technical Design Authority.

 • AWS • serverless • DynamoDB • Jira • Event Bridge • agile • Streams • REST • NoSQL data modeling • JSON • Parquet • Lambda • Athena • AWS Glue • Batch •